Stacy Abrams, MA

-Sheila Bolling is an Education Specialist with the Alabama State Department of Education (ALSDE) Division of Instruction, Special Education Services.
-She holds a Bachelor’s Degree of Education Speech Communications Disorders and a Master’s Degree in Collaborative Special Education from Auburn University at Montgomery.
+Sheila Bolling is an Education Specialist with the Alabama State Department of Education (ALSDE), Division of Instruction, Special Education Services.
+She holds a bachelor’s degree of education Speech Communications Disorders and a master’s degree in Collaborative Special Education from Auburn University at Montgomery.
 She has worked as a school-based Speech-Language Pathologist for 25 years with ten years of experience in the field of assistive technology.
 She is the special education contact for Indicator 12 Early Intervention to Preschool Transition.

 Amy Brakenhoff works with the Alabama Department of Early Childhood Education.
 She is a mentor coach who serves as the Conscious Discipline State Lead, serving children birth to eight years old, and the adults who support them.
 Amy also specializes in working with children with challenging behaviors.
 She is a member of the Alabama Department of Early Childhood Education CONNECT Team.
 Seeing the best in others and supporting their strengths is Amy’s passion and expertise.
 Linking brain research with strategies that support executive function, while helping others understand the why behind it all is the goal of her work.

-Susan Bunyard, MS, CCC-SLP
+Emily Burkhalter, MS, CCC-SLP

-Kameron Carden, MA, CCC-SLP, LSLS Cert.
-AVEd
+Kameron Carden, Ph.D., CCC/SLP, LSLS Cert.
+AVEd.

 Sandee Coker, OTD, OT/L